 What to Consider When Selecting Headstone Flower Holders

 You will want headstone flower holders to be durable and withstand harsh outdoor conditions.
 Additionally, you will need to take into consideration how the cemetery flower vase will be mounted to the headstone.
-Here are some of the options available.
+Here are some options available.

 - Granite is a popular material that will hold up well no matter what the weather.
 It is attractive and can be purchased to match the original headstone.